iyarsius/farfetch-api/readme.md

 ## Installation

-To install the Farfetch Scraper module, run the following command:
+To install the Farfetch Api module, run the following command:

 ```bash
 npm install farfetch-api